 But Scala truly rises above the pack in terms of its customization.
 They’re one of the only hosting providers out there that lets you set a precise, custom set of resources before you even sign up.

-That means you can make a bespoke hosting package with the perfect blend of memory, storage, and processing power you need.
+While they do offer pre-configured hosting plans starting at $14.95 per month, Scala allows you to create a bespoke hosting package with the perfect blend of memory, storage, and processing power to fit your specific needs.

 Best of all, it’s super easy to do this.
-Right on Scala’s main cloud VPS page, you can move the sliders for each up and down to your heart’s content.
+Scroll down on Scala’s main cloud VPS page, and you can move the sliders for each up and down to your heart’s content.
 Minimums and maximums depend on whether you choose Scala’s managed or self-managed options.

-- CPU cores: minimum of two, maximum of 24, $4/month per each additional core
+- CPU cores: minimum of two, maximum of 24, $6/month per each additional core

 You can also choose your preferred data center location, as well as your preferred control panel (on managed plans) or operating system (on self-managed plans).